 The purpose of re-tell lecture section is to assess your ability to make an oral presentation based on information taken from an academic lecture.
 Both speaking and listening skills are assessed.
 You will listen to a lecture on an academic topic and then retell what you have heard in your own words.
 The lectures are each between 60 and 90 seconds long.
-There are either three or four lectures; the number will depend on which form of the PTE Academic you are given.
+There are either three or four lectures; the number will depend on which form of the PTE practice test you are given.
 There will always be at least three lectures.
 You will have 40 seconds to retell each lecture.

 TIPS FOR RE-TELL LECTURE SECTION